JoanBalado/MReye/README.md

 ```Python
 import MReye as mreye
 ```

-All functions include documentation, check with help.
+All functions include documentation, check with help().

-# 3. Runnin the main script
+# 3. Running the main script

 The main script takes the following positional arguments: